Crohn's disease: Comparison with ulcerative colitis

 The most common disease that mimics the symptoms of Crohn's disease is ulcerative colitis, as both are inflammatory bowel diseases that can affect the colon with similar symptoms.
 It is important to differentiate these diseases, since the course of the diseases and treatments may be different.
 In some cases, however, it may not be possible to tell the difference, in which case the disease is classified as indeterminate colitis.

 Differential diagnosis

 Other conditions with similar symptoms as Crohn's disease includes intestinal tuberculosis, Behçet's disease, ulcerative colitis, nonsteroidal anti-inflammatory drug enteropathy, irritable bowel syndrome and celiac disease.
 Irritable bowel syndrome is excluded when there are inflammatory changes.
-Celiac disease cannot be excluded if specific antibodies (anti-transglutaminase antibodies) are negative, nor in absence of intestinal villi atrophy.
+Celiac disease cannot be excluded if specific antibodies (anti-transglutaminase antibodies) are negative, nor in the absence of intestinal villi atrophy.

 Management

 There is no cure for Crohn's disease and remission may not be possible or prolonged if achieved.
 In cases where remission is possible, relapse can be prevented and symptoms controlled with medication, lifestyle and dietary changes, changes to eating habits (eating smaller amounts more often), reduction of stress, moderate activity, and exercise.
 Surgery is generally contraindicated and has not been shown to prevent relapse.
 Adequately controlled, Crohn's disease may not significantly restrict daily living.
 Treatment for Crohn's disease involves first treating the acute problem and its symptoms, then maintaining remission of the disease.